box/developer.box.com/content/guides/embed/box-embed.md

 #### Using the close button

-When embedding the Box AI chat directly with `iframe` (without using the provided script), you can enable a close button within the chat interface that communicates with your parent application via `postMessage`.
+When embedding the Box AI chat directly with `iframe` (without using the provided script), you can enable a close button within the chat interface that communicates with your parent application through `postMessage`.

 ##### Enabling the close button